pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 # Upgrade Notes

+## 11.0.0
+- [CustomLayouts] Removed command `pimcore:deployment:custom-layouts-rebuild` as CustomLayouts are migrated to LocationAwareConfigRepository.

 ## 10.5.0
 - [Sessions] Changed default value for `symfony.session.cookie_secure` to `auto`
 - [Listings] `JsonListing` class is deprecated.
 Please use `CallableFilterListingInterface`, `FilterListingTrait` and `CallableOrderListingInterface`, `OrderListingTrait` instead.